 Terms Offered: Spring

-In this course, Relay students will learn about how to design and implement specialized instruction that drives toward academic goals for individual students, a small group of students, and a whole group of students.
-They will learn how to utilize high-leverage instructional practices as they engage in Tier 1, Tier 2, and Tier 3 literacy interventions.
-Relay students will learn numerous strategies for intervening to support their students’ needs in word recognition and reading comprehension.
+In this course, Relay students will learn how to design and implement specialized instruction that drives toward academic goals for the whole group, small group, or individual early childhood student.
+They will learn how to utilize high-leverage instructional practices as they engage in Tier 1 instruction and Tier 2 and Tier 3 literacy interventions.
+Relay students will learn numerous strategies for intervening to support their students’ needs in word recognition and reading comprehension in early childhood.
 They will also learn how to collect and respond to formative assessment data during and after their intervention sessions.

 TEL-624: Methods in Math Development in Early Childhood